NaiM-AyouB/AI-Based-Groundwater-Potential-Mapping-El-Kebab/README.md

 # AI-Based Groundwater Potential Mapping – El Kebab

-This project applies machine learning techniques and geospatial analysis to assess groundwater potential in **El Kebab**, using a combination of global and local datasets.
-It is a continuation of the earlier AI Water Management Project, with a more comprehensive inclusion of raster layers and an improved hybrid workflow involving Google Earth Engine and QGIS.
+This project applies machine learning techniques and geospatial analysis to assess groundwater potential in El Kebab, using a combination of global and local datasets.
+It is a continuation of the earlier AI Water Management Project, with a more comprehensive inclusion of raster layers.
+While the initial plan considered using Google Earth Engine (GEE), this project will not utilize GEE due to my beginner status with the platform.
+All data processing will instead be done locally using QGIS and R.

 ---